May 30, 2023

 In this article, we will take a closer look at what happens when hearing one's own name and how it influences our perception and memory.
 We’ll also dive into how our inherent response to our names can be used to create more effective, engaging video content.

-The power of hearing our own name
+The psychology of hearing your own name

-Our names are more than a simple form of identification.
-They carry an emotional resonance that goes far beyond their literal meaning.
+In fact, they carry an emotional resonance that goes far beyond their literal meaning.
 From the time we are children, our names become an integral part of our identities, shaping how we see ourselves and how others perceive us.

 When someone speaks our name, it's not just a word - it feels like a recognition of our very existence.
 It communicates a sense of familiarity, respect, and recognition, all of which helps build a deeper connection between the speaker and the listener.
 In a world that can often feel impersonal, hearing our names can make us feel seen and acknowledged, enhancing our engagement in the interaction.